 1. Work on the impairments to try to make communication more effective.

 Of great importance is that there are no methods that we use that are specific to types of problems.
-I can use every method or technique that is available to me with any client.
+I can use every method or technique that is available to me with any patient.
 I have knowledge of what works and with whom; I adapt my therapy to the needs of every individual.
 I don't need a diagnosis in order to decide how to proceed.
-Rather, I use intricate information about the individual client to make these decisions.
+Rather, I use intricate information about the individual patient to make these decisions.